sharetribe/flex-docs/src/docs/operator-guides-layout/search-page-layout-options/index.md

 title: Search page layout options
 slug: search-page-layout-options
 updated: 2023-04-20
-category: operator-guides-concelayout
+category: operator-guides-layout
 ingress:
   The search page shows the listings on your marketplace.
-Users can find the offering or product they need by sorting, filtering, or (in map view) dragging the map..
+Users can find the offering or product they need by sorting, filtering, or (in map view) dragging the map.
 published: true
 ---